Refinitiv/refinitiv-ui/documents/src/pages/elements/number-field.md

 <ef-number-field placeholder="Even numbers only" step="2"></ef-number-field>
 ```

+## Input validation
+To validate input from users, `ef-number-field` provides similar features to a native input.
+When a user assigns an invalid input to the control, it will automatically apply an error style to alert the user.
+However, if you define a default value that is invalid, you need to call `input.reportValidity()` during initialization to ensure the error style is applied.

+@> Validation of user input of `ef-number-field` is consistent with a native input.
+[See native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number).

 Whenever input is invalid, the error attribute will be added to the element.
 You can use the `error` property to check if input is currently in the error state.

 ```html